Yard: Yard and inch

-In a law of 1439 (18 Henry VI.
-Cap.
-16.) the sale of cloth by the "yard and handful" was abolished, and the "yard and inch" instituted (see ell).
+In a law of 1439 (18 Hen.
+6. c.
+16) the sale of cloth by the "yard and handful" was abolished, and the "yard and inch" instituted (see ell).

 There shall be but one Measure of Cloth through the Realm by the Yard and the Inch, and not by the Yard and Handful, according to the London Measure.

 According to Connor, cloth merchants had previously sold cloth by the yard and handful to evade high taxes on cloth (the extra handful being essentially a black-market transaction).
 Enforcement efforts resulted in cloth merchants switching over to the yard and inch, at which point the government gave up and made the yard and inch official.
-In 1552, the yard and inch for cloth measurement was again sanctioned in law (5 & 6 Edward VI Cap.
+In 1552, the yard and inch for cloth measurement was again sanctioned in law (5 & 6 Edw.
+6. c.
 6. An Act for the true making of Woolen Cloth.)

-The yard and inch for cloth measurement was also sanctioned again in legislation of 1557–1558 (4 & 5 Philip and Mary Cap.
+The yard and inch for cloth measurement was also sanctioned again in legislation of 1557–1558 (4 & 5 Ph. & M. c.
 5. An act touching the making of woolen clothes. par.
 IX.)

 IX.
 Item, That every ordinary kersie mentioned in the said act shall contain in length in the water betwixt xvi. and xvii. yards, yard and inch; and being well scoured thicked, milled, dressed and fully dried, shall weigh nineteen pounds the piece at the least:...

-As recently as 1593, the same principle is found mentioned once again (35 Elizabeth.
-Cap.
-10. An act for the reformation of sundry abuses in clothes, called Devonshire kerjies [sic] or dozens, according to a proclamation of the thirty-fourth year of the reign of our sovereign lady the Queen that now is. par.
+As recently as 1593, the same principle is found mentioned once again (35 Eliz.
+1. c.
+10 An act for the reformation of sundry abuses in clothes, called Devonshire kerjies [sic] or dozens, according to a proclamation of the thirty-fourth year of the reign of our sovereign lady the Queen that now is. par.
 III.)

 (2) and each and every of the same Devonshire kersies or dozens, so being raw, and as it cometh forth off the weaver's loom (without racking, stretching, straining or other device to encrease the length thereof) shall contain in length between fifteen and sixteen yards by the measure of yard and inch by the rule,...